 This course can be conducted in 2 to 3 days and requires no previous diving experience.
 The course fee includes all scuba equipment, textbook and tables, and certification fees.
 We do not nickel and dime you with separate/additional charges, and the materials are yours to keep.
-Take a couple of days of your time and learn how to do dive, how to get confidence and control underwater and receive a certification valid for the rest of your life, all around the globe.
+Take a couple of days of your time and learn how to do dive, how to get confidence and control underwater and receive certification valid for the rest of your life, all around the globe.
 The “PADI Scuba Diver Course”, considered as the 1st level of PADI, is perfectly built for whoever wants to know what all the basic of scuba diving are.
 Step by step, you’ll get to know and understand why so many of us did felt in love with it and made it a career.
 Some theory, some preparation in the shallow confined water, just to get used to it, and a lot of time in the open sea, that’s what it is.
 During a minimum of 2 dives, your instructor will show you, teach you and tell you all about diving.
 By the time he’ll be signing your certification, you’ll be ready to join the big world of divers, same we are, traveling, working and simply waking up in the morning just to jump back in and get back to this unbelievable aquatic life.

-The Scuba Diver course is comprised of 3 academic modules, 3 confined water training sessions and 2 open water dives.
+The Scuba Diver course is comprised of 3 academic modules, 3 confined water training sessions, and 2 open water dives.
 You’ll start your PADI Scuba Diver Course by studying independently with the PADI Open Water Diver manual, the “Open Water Touch” tablet application or online eLearning course.
 First, our experienced and fun Instructors will review your assignments and elaborate on any areas necessary.

-On day 1 you’ll take your first breathes underwater and enter a new world.
+On day 1 you’ll take your first breathe underwater and enter a new world.
 The course is not only based on theory or skills, but some of your dives will also be simply swimming around, looking at things and breathing underwater.
 Probably the best feeling like being in the space, but underwater!

 On day 2 you will complete all of the confined water training that will have made you proficient with basic dive skills and we’ll take you for your first dive in Open Water.
 If you thought confined water training was amazing, just wait till you see the beauties of our reef systems, it’s a tropical paradise.